anishchapagain/imdb_deeplearning/README.md

 ### Core Technology

 **L2 Regularization** penalizes large weight values to reduce model complexity and overfitting.
-In PyTorch, this is implemented as `weight_decay` in the optimizer, which adds the L2 penalty to the loss function.
+Implemented as `weight_decay` in the optimizer, which adds the L2 penalty to the loss function.

 ### Implementation